elijahcruz12/ecdeploy/README.md

 ### Deploy

-You can use the deploy command to deploy your project to your servers.
+You can use the deployment command to deploy your project to your servers.

 ```bash
 ecdeploy deploy